 There are many reasons you may want to tint your home windows and glass doors.
-You may want to reduce your carbon footprint and be more eco-friendly by lowing the energy needed to heat and cool your home.
-You may want to reduce the heat that comes into your home and creates “heat pockets.”.
+You may want to reduce your carbon footprint and be more eco-friendly by lowering the energy needed to heat and cool your home.
+You may want to reduce the heat that comes into your home and creates “heat pockets.”
 You may want to cut the glare when you’re working from home, reading or watching TV.
 You may want to protect your skin from sun damage so you don’t have to wear SPF sunscreen inside.
 And you may want to add decorative style, privacy or security to the glass in your home.
 But the number one reason most homeowners tint home windows and doors is to prevent fading.
 Window tint can protect your floors, rugs, furniture, cabinetry and artwork from sun damage.

 Tint Your Home Windows to Prevent Fading

 In Florida, fading and sun damage is a fact of life.
 The bright red cushions I bought for my patio furniture last spring are already turning pink.
 The power of the sun is relentless, and I’ll have to replace them next year.
 Unfortunately, the same thing happens inside your home.
 It may take a little longer indoors, but anything exposed to natural sunlight will fade.
 That includes your flooring, especially hardwood flooring and rugs, your furnishings, and even cabinetry and artwork.
 The sun also damages objects over time, weakening fabric and destroying finishes.

 When you invest in a brand-new piece of furniture, you may not be thinking about the fading and sun damage that will start as soon as you place it in your home.
 But with untinted glass windows, interior fading is a given.